xrdocs/ncs5500/_tutorials/coexistence-between-bfd-over-bundle-and-bfd-over-logical-bundle.md

 ## Memory and Scale Impact

 There is no memory impact expected while configuring the BoB and BLB coexistence.
-The scale calculation will also not change and remain as per the existing scale supported.
+When using inherit mode the scale will only be considered for the BoB sessions.
+With logical mode it would be a summation of BoB and BLB.
+The overall scale calculation will not change and remain as per the existing scale supported.
 For details on how the scale is calculated please [refer](https://xrdocs.io/ncs5500/tutorials/bfd-architecture-on-ncs5500-and-ncs500/).

 ## Summary